 Not sure what Python version you’re running?
 In this short how-to, you’ll learn how to check your Python version.
 You don’t want to be running an old version unintentionally, even though you just installed the latest!
 Yes, this happens.
-It’s easy to check your Python version, so let’s do that.
+It’s easy to check the Python version, so let’s do that.

 This simple command works on all operating systems, including Windows, Linux, and MacOS.
 Assuming you have Python installed, and the terminal open, you can check your current Python version with the following command: